We started in 1996 with 3 cute unregistered doelings on our 5 acres to keep our horses company. Yeah, sounded like a good idea at the time....

 In 2005 we began tracking EPD’s—recording kid weights at birth, 30, 60, 90, and 150 day intervals, comparing various ratios of weaned kid weights and doe weights, and tracking fertility and productivity in our doe herd.
 These figures as well as the notes we take throughout the year, help us make judgments as to which does are not fulfilling our expectations, and which does consistently produce healthy kids.
 Does that produce poorly-performing kids, require frequent dewormings or foot trimming, or who do not easily deliver and care for their kids are culled from the herd.
 We vaccinate adult goats yearly for CDT and CL, and trim hooves once or twice per year.
 Dewormings are kept to a minimum, in keeping with the Kiko tradition.

 Welcome to the Ranch!
 We hope you enjoy your stay.
 Feel free to call or email us with your comments, or if you are interested in our goats or a ranch tour.

 Pix from our arrival in Arkansas.....
 These goats had been in the trailers for 4 days and nights!
 Note the "antenna balls" that we fastened to the horns of the "mean girls" to protect the others from being "gored" in the trailer!

 In early 2010, we moved AGAIN, this time to our current place in Tennessee!

 The goats now live on tree-covered, hilly pastures, with minerals and water, no grain except as needed to catch them when we check for worms (with the FAMACHA method.)
+We also supplement the does one month prior and 2 months after kidding.
 (Cherie also sneaks bits of melon rind and corn husks to her favorite girls, but don't tell anyone! ) With the travelling, new types of forage, and new scary noises at night, these goats STILL surpassed our expectations.
 We should have given them more credit!